essanper/Arkanoid/README.md

 # arkanoid
 game arcade - personal project

-This is a personal project with JavaCript and a little JQuery.
+This is a personal project with JavaScript and a little JQuery.

 I developed this project in three week, the objective of this project was learning JavaScript and JQuery for develop the game Arkanoid.